 Some people believe that the rapid movement of the jaw is an involuntary mechanism that allows the cat to achieve a lightning-fast kill bite that might not be possible with a voluntary action.
 Since cats usually kill their prey quickly, we might not have time to see it occur during a real hunt.

-Your cat may be excited and suffering from overstimulation when it sees several birds on a nearby rooftop, and the chatter and noise are simply a result of that.
+Your cat may be excited and suffering from overstimulation when they see several birds on a nearby rooftop, and the chatter and noise are simply a result of that.
 Humans laugh, cry, yell, talk nervously, and have all kinds of changes in behavior due to an external stimulus, and your cat is undergoing something similar.

 Some people believe that the cat could be making the chattering sound to let other cats know it has found food or something outside.
 Many owners point out that if you mimic the chattering sound, your cat will usually come running to see what you are doing, backing up the statement.

 The chattering sound could be a response to adrenalin that starts pumping when the cat sees something within range.
 Many humans start to shake uncontrollably when they are overly excited, and the chattering your cat makes can be something similar.
-Your cat might not chatter in a real hunt because it burns off the adrenalin in the pursuit as it prepares to take down its prey.
+Your cat might not chatter in a real hunt because they burn off the adrenalin in the pursuit as they prepare to take down their prey.

 Is Chattering Bad for My Cat?

 As you can see, there are several reasons why your cat might be chattering.
 Unfortunately, no one can ask the cat to be sure, but we believe it has to do with frustration and excitement.
-It’s true that it most often occurs when the cat sees something it can’t get, so it’s most likely related to that.
+It’s true that it most often occurs when the cat sees something they can’t get, so it’s most likely related to that.
 However, we have seen our cats do it to bugs they could easily catch, so it isn’t 100%.
-We also have a bird feeder outside our window, and our cats repeatedly slam into the window trying to get the birds, but the chattering usually occurs when the cat is stationary and watching from a distance.

 We hope you have enjoyed reading over this guide and have learned something new.
 If we have helped you understand your cat better, please share our look into why cats chatter at birds on Facebook and Twitter.